 Esports have become a phenomenon in gaming.
 It is a genre that many have taken to for entertainment and competition.
 With games like League of Legends to play, who can blame them?
 With this in mind, we shall look back at just how esports developed into what it has become today.
 Also, we will look at what companies such as VamosGG are offering gamers to enable them to play the games on their computers, laptops, and mobile devices.

 An event resembling esports as we know it today was held at the University of Stanford in 1971.
 Students from multiple disciplines were able to compete by battling it out in a vintage Spacewar! game.
-The difference between then and now is that in those days there was no prize money, it was the introduction of mass gaming and competition to the video game industry that paved the way for a more exciting and sociable playing experience.
+The difference between then and now is that in those days there was no prize money that was awarded like it is to Esports players and teams today.
+It was the introduction of mass gaming and competition to the video game industry that paved the way for a more exciting and sociable playing experience.

 Ataria played a significant role in developing esports, credited by many with coming up with and inventing the idea.
 The video game company, for instance, held the Space Invades Championship in 1980.
 This competition encouraged 10,000 participants to battle it out.